snimu/blog/contents/propsal-mtp-by-splitting/article.md

 At first, it is unclear to me if this would help at all.
 On the one hand, two linear transformations in a row always have an equivalent single linear transformation (if start and end size of the vector being transformed stays the same), so we should expect no mathematical advantage.
 On the other hand, it makes the transformation more gradual which SGD-variants like, and adds more parameters (compared to splitting without projecting first) which also always make learning easier.

-Additionally, we can simply put an activation function betwen the two FC layers, like ReLU^2.
+Additionally, we can simply put an activation function between the two FC layers, like ReLU^2.
 This would make the whole construct way more expressive by turning it into a proper 2-layer MLP.

 Now we have the issue that these additional parameters are costly compared to a normal transformer.
 However, let's say we predict 4 tokens ahead, and thus split the hidden state into 4 equal chunks.
 Then, as long as we don't project the hidden state by less than a factor of 4, we will actually reduce the size of the language head, which is very relevant in terms of parameter count.
 That's because the language head is of size `output_dim * vocab_size`, and the `vocab_size` is typically huge.
 So every little increase in size of the output vector adds `vocab_size` many parameters.
 Our new FC layer, on the other hand, is pretty small: it projects from `hidden_state_dim / 4` into `output_dim`, which are both significantly smaller than any language head dimension in a regular transformer.
 In total, this mean that we might even save a few parameters while allowing for MTP from a hidden state that's almost as big as in the normal transformer.

 One potential problem remains: how does this affect the gradient?
 The transformer is intentionally designed to only ever add to the residual stream to make the gradient as crisp as possible, except for the language head at the end.
 Now we add a second layer at the end.
-Especially in a low-precision regime, that might harm gradient quality.
-I have no workaround to this, but I also don't know how much of an issue it is.
+Especially in a low-precision regime, that might harm gradient quality, which would be worth measuring.

 ### Uneven Split